 Because salary placement is based on degrees and units earned, you will want to order all of your transcripts (bachelors, masters, and so on).
-If you have a doctorate degree and if the discipline that you are teaching is the same discipline as your doctorate degree, then you will only need to order your doctorate trancript.
-If the disciplines are different, then you will need to order all of your transcripts because according to the LRCFT contract – section 184.108.40.206.1 states, "Doctoral Degrees must be earned in a field directly related to the initial assignment."
+If you have a doctorate degree and if the discipline that you are teaching is the same discipline as your doctorate degree, then you will only need to order your doctorate transcript.
+If the disciplines are different, then you will need to order all of your transcripts because according to the LRCFT Contract – section 22.214.171.124.1 states, "Doctoral Degrees must be earned in a field directly related to the initial assignment."

 Degrees earned outside of the United States must be evaluated in the United States in order to be used.
 Learn more about foreign transcript evaluation.

-New hire orientations are conducted at the District Office Human Resources Office.
+New hire orientations are conducted remotely by the District Office Human Resources Office.

 New hire orientation/employment processing takes about one hour and is usually done as a group.
 Please let your specialist know in advance if you need special accommodations.

 Please arrive on time!
 We schedule group appointments and cannot hold up an entire group or start over after we have already started the orientation.
 Therefore, if you are late, you will be rescheduled.